Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Constructive Feedback

 \section{Sparse Feature Learning with Constructive Feedback}

 Here, we study the feedback complexity in the setting where agent is allowed to pick/construct any activation from $\reals^p$.

-\paragraph{Reduction to Pairwise Comparisons} The general triplet feedbacks with potentially inequality constraints in \algoref{alg: main} can be simplified to pairwise comparisons with equality constraints with a simple manipulation as follows.
+This setup allows us to study the best-case informativeness of activation vectors for feature learning. \paragraph{Reduction to Pairwise Comparisons} The general triplet feedbacks with potentially inequality constraints in \algoref{alg: main} can be simplified to pairwise comparisons with equality constraints with a simple manipulation as follows. \begin{lemma} Let $\pphi^* \in \mathcal{M}_{\mathsf{F}}$ be a target feature matrix in representation space $\reals^p$ used for oblivious learning.
+Given a feedback set such that any $\pphi' \in \textsf{VS}(\mathcal{F}, \mathcal{M}_{\mathsf{F}})$ is feature equivalent to $\pphi^*$, there exists a pairwise feedback set